-

 Curriculum & Requirements

-The major consists of a minimum of 40 credits.
+All students must complete at least 10 classes (40 credits).
 All coursework required for the Spanish major must be completed with a grade of C or better.
 Specific course requirements are:

 Code | Title | Credits |